junxit/us-congress-bills-116/bill.md

   - **(1)** *Location*
     - **(A)** *In general* Not later than 6 months after the date of the enactment of this Act, the Board of Regents shall designate a site for the museum established under section 3.
     - **(B)** *Sites for consideration* In designating a site under subparagraph (A), the Board of Regents shall select from among the following sites in the District of Columbia:
-      - **(i)** The site known as the “South Monument site”, located on the National Mall and bordered by 14th Street Northwest, Jefferson Drive Southwest, Raoul Wallenberg Place Southwest, and Independence Avenue Southwest.
+      - **(i)** The site known as the “South Monument site”, located on the National Mall and bordered by 14th Street Northwest, Jefferson Drive Southwest, Raoul Wallenberg Place Southwest, and Independence Ave Southwest.
-      - **(ii)** The Northwest United States Capitol site, bordered by 3rd Street Northwest, Constitution Avenue Northwest, 1st Street Northwest, and Pennsylvania Avenue Northwest.
+      - **(ii)** The Northwest United States Capitol site, bordered by 3rd Street Northwest, Constitution Avenue Northwest, 1st Street Northwest, and Pennsylvania Ave Northwest.
       - **(iii)** Any other appropriate location as identified by the Board of Regents in consultation with the council established under section 4.
     - **(C)** *Availability of site*
       - **(i)** *In general* The sites described in clauses (i) and (ii) of subparagraph (B) shall remain available until the date on which the Board of Regents designates a site for the museum under subparagraph (A).